user-edit10 Sep 2022

 What Is Commodity Market?

-A commodity is a basic raw material that is used to produce items for everyday use.
+A commodity is a primary raw material that is used to produce items for everyday use.

-An investor trades various commodities such as spices, gold, and other primary products in a commodity market.
+An investor trades commodities such as spices, gold, and other primary products in a commodity market.

 Commodities fall into two categories: